 When is the next hiring process?

-We will be starting another process in February.
+Date to be determined.
 Keep tabs on the website at www.jointucsonpd.org.

 What does the physical test consist of?